shopinvader/documentation/data/doc_pages/en/api-reference/api-introduction.md

 Shopinvader provides other way to run API call thanks to using HTML Form on your storefront template.

 This method gives you control on API via a simple HTML Form in order to simplify API request on your shopinvader template.
-API Entry Point and API authentification is automaticaly filled when you make an API request via an HTML form thanks to credentials defined in site configuration.
+API Entry Point and API authentication is automatically filled when you make an API request via an HTML form thanks to credentials defined in site configuration.

 HTML form submission calls an API method and makes a redirection in order to get the API response status.